ChloeL6/JSON-Practice/README.md

     * source venv/bin/activate
     * pip install -r requirements.txt
     * code .
-* After VS Code open, go to main.py file, and click the "execute cell" (Ctrl+Alt+Enter) on the top left of each code cell to run the code
+* After VS Code open, go to main.py file, and click the "execute cell" (Ctrl+Alt+N) on the top right of VS code to run code
+* Result will be shown under OUTPUT

 ## Known Bugs